-(4B) Apprentice Auctioneer licensed after 6/30/2010: Shall be required to successfully complete the auctioneer examination prior to being issued an apprentice license.
+(4B) Apprentice Auctioneer licensed after 6/30/2010: Shall be required to successfully complete 80 hours of pre-license education, obtained from a Board approved provider and the auctioneer examination prior to being issued an apprentice license.
 No further examination shall be required prior to applying for an Auctioneer license.

 a: An apprentice auctioneer shall apply for an auctioneer license after completing the required two (2) year apprenticeship and within (5) five years of being issued an apprentice license and must have participated in at least ten auctions during the twenty four months before applying for the license.